frovedis/frovedis/doc/manual/manual_python.md

 By default (threshold=0), if wTx >= 0, then the response is positive (1),
 else the response is negative (0).

-Frovedis provides implementation of linear SVM with two different
+Frovedis provides implementation of linear SVM with **stochastic gradient descent with minibatch**.
-optimizers: (1) stochastic gradient descent with minibatch and (2) LBFGS optimizer.

 The simplest method to solve optimization problems of the form **min f(w)** is gradient descent.
 Such first-order optimization methods well-suited for large-scale and distributed computation.
-Whereas, L-BFGS is an optimization algorithm in the family of quasi-Newton methods to solve the optimization problems of the similar form.

-Like the original BFGS, L-BFGS (Limited Memory BFGS) uses an estimation to the inverse Hessian matrix to steer its search through feature space, but where BFGS stores a dense nxn approximation to the inverse Hessian (n being the number of features in the problem), L-BFGS stores only a few vectors that represent the approximation implicitly.
-L-BFGS often achieves rapider convergence compared with other first-order optimization.

-This module provides a client-server implementation, where the client application is a normal python scikit-learn program.
-Scikit-learn has its own svm module providing the LinearSVC (Support Vector Classification) support.
-But that algorithm is non-distributed in nature.
-Hence it is slower when comparing with the equivalent Frovedis algorithm (see frovedis manual for ml/linear_svm) with big dataset.
-Thus in this implementation, a scikit-learn client can interact with a frovedis server sending the required python data for training at frovedis side.
-Python data is converted into frovedis compatible data internally and the scikit-learn ML call is linked with the respective frovedis ML call to get the job done at frovedis server.
+This module provides a client-server implementation, where the client application is a normal python program.
+Frovedis is almost same as Scikit-learn svm module providing the LinearSVC (Support Vector Classification) support, but it doesn't have any dependency with Scikit-learn.
+It can be used simply even if the system doesn't have Scikit-learn installed.
+Thus in this implementation, a python client can interact with a frovedis server sending the required python data for training at frovedis side.
+Python data is converted into frovedis compatible data internally and the python ML call is linked with the respective frovedis ML call to get the job done at frovedis server.

-Scikit-learn side call for Linear SVC quickly returns, right after submitting the training request to the frovedis server with a unique model ID for the submitted training request.
+Python side calls for LinearSVC on the frovedis server.
+Once the training is completed with the input data at the frovedis server, it returns an abstract model with a unique model ID to the client python program.

-When operations like prediction will be required on the trained model, scikit-learn client sends the same request to frovedis server on the same model (containing the unique ID) and the request is served at frovedis server and output is sent back to the scikit-learn client.
+When prediction-like request would be made on the trained model, python program will send the same request to the frovedis server.
+After the request is served at the frovedis server, the output would be sent back to the python client.

 ### Detailed Description

 #### LinearSVC()

 __Parameters__
-_penalty_: A string object containing the regularizer type to use.
+_**penalty**_: A string object containing the regularizer type to use.
+Currently none, l1 and l2 are supported by Frovedis.
 (Default: 'l2')
-_loss_: A string object containing the loss function type to use.
+_**loss**_: A string object containing the loss function type to use.
+Currently svm supports only hinge loss.
 (Default: 'hinge')
-_dual_: A boolean parameter (unused)
+_**dual**_: A boolean parameter (unused)
-_tol_: A double parameter specifying the convergence tolerance value, (Default: 1e-4)
+_**tol**_: A double(float64) parameter specifying the convergence tolerance value.
-_C_: A double parameter containing the learning rate.
-(Default: 0.01)
+It must be zero or a positive value.
+(Default: 1e-4)
+_**C**_: A float parameter, also called as inverse of regularization strength.
+It must be positive.
+(Default: 1.0)
-_multi\_class_: A string object specifying type of classification.
-(Default: 'ovr')
+_**multi\_class**_: A string object specifying type of classification. (unused)
-_fit\_intercept_: A boolean parameter specifying whether a constant (intercept) should be added to the decision function.
+_**fit\_intercept**_: A boolean parameter specifying whether a constant (intercept) should be added to the decision function.
 (Default: True)
-_intercept\_scaling_: An integer parameter. (unused)
+_**intercept\_scaling**_: An integer parameter. (unused)
-_class\_weight_: A python dictionary or a string object. (unused)
+_**class\_weight**_: A python dictionary or a string object. (unused)
-_verbose_: An integer object specifying the log level to use.
-(Default: 0)
+_**verbose**_: An integer parameter specifying the log level to use.
+Its value is set as 0 by default(for INFO mode).
+But it can be set to 1(for DEBUG mode) or 2(for TRACE mode) for getting training time logs from frovedis server.
-_random\_state_: An integer, None or RandomState instance. (unused)
+_**random\_state**_: An integer, None or RandomState instance. (unused)
-_max\_iter_: An integer parameter specifying maximum iteration count.
+_**max\_iter**_: An integer parameter specifying maximum iteration count.
+It is positive interger.
 (Default: 1000)
+_**lr_rate**_: A double(float64) parameter containing the learning rate.
+(Default: 0.01)
-_solver_: A string object specifying the solver to use.
+_**solver**_: A string object specifying the solver to use.
 (Default: 'sag')
+“sag” handle L1, L2 or no penalty.
+_**warm_start**_: A boolean parameter which when set to True, reuses the solution of the previous call to fit as initialization, otherwise, just erase the previous solution.
+(Default: False)

+__Attributes__
+_**coef\_**_: It is a python ndarray(containing float or double(float64) typed values depending on data-type of input matrix (X)).
+It is the weights assigned to the features.
+It has shape (1, n_features).
+_**classes\_**_: It is a python ndarray(any type) of unique labels given to the classifier during training.
+It has shape
+(n_classes,).
+_**intercept\_**_: It is a python ndarray(float or double(float64) values depending on input matrix data type) and has shape(1,).
+_**n_iter**_: It is a python ndarray of shape(1,) and has integer data.
+It is used to get the actual iteration point at which the problem is converged.

 __Purpose__
-It initialized a Lasso object with the given parameters.
+It initializes a LinearSVC object with the given parameters.

-The parameters: "dual", "intercept_scaling", "class_weight", and
+The parameters: "dual", "intercept_scaling", "class_weight", "multi_class"and
-"random_state" are not yet supported at frovedis side.
-Thus they don't have any significance in this call.
-They are simply provided for the compatibility with scikit-learn application.

-"penalty" can be either 'l1' or 'l2' (Default: 'l2').
-"loss" value can only be 'hinge'.

-"solver" can be either 'sag' for frovedis side stochastic gradient descent or 'lbfgs' for frovedis side LBFGS optimizer when optimizing the linear regression model.

-"multi_class" can only be 'ovr' as frovedis suppots binary classification algorithms only at this moment.

-"verbose" value is set at 0 by default.
-But it can be set to 1 (for DEBUG mode) or 2 (for TRACE mode) for getting training time logs from frovedis server.
+"random_state" are simply kept to make the interface uniform to Scikit-learn LinearSVC module.
+They are not used anywhere within frovedis implementation.

 __Return Value__
 It simply returns "self" reference.

-#### fit(X, y, sample_weight=None)
+#### fit(X, y, sample_weight = None)
 __Parameters__
-_X_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+_**X**_: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisColmajorMatrix for dense data.
+It has shape(n_samples, n_features).
-_y_: Any python array-like object or an instance of FrovedisDvector.
+_**y**_: Any python array-like object or an instance of FrovedisDvector.
-_sample\_weight_: Python array-like optional parameter. (unused)
+_**sample\_weight**_: Python array-like containing the intended weights for each input samples and it should be the shape of (nsamples, ).
+When it is None (not specified), an uniform weight vector is assigned on each input sample.

 __Purpose__
-It accepts the training feature matrix (X) and corresponding output labels (y) as inputs from the user and trains a linear regression model with specifed regularization with those data at frovedis server.
+It accepts the training feature matrix (X) and corresponding output labels (y) as inputs from the user and trains a linear svm model with specifed regularization with those data at frovedis server.

-It doesn't support any initial weight to be passed as input at this moment.
-Thus the "sample_weight" parameter will simply be ignored.
-It starts with an initial guess of zeros for the model vector and keeps updating the model to minimize the cost function until convergence is achieved or maximum iteration count is reached.

 For example,

-    # loading sample CRS data file
+    # loading a sample matrix and labels data
-    mat = FrovedisCRSMatrix().load("./sample")
+    from sklearn.datasets import load_breast_cancer
-    lbl = FrovedisDvector([1,0,1,1,1,0,1,1])
+    mat, lbl = load_breast_cancer(return_X_y = True)

     # fitting input matrix and label on linear SVC object
-    lr = LinearSVC(solver='sgd', verbose=2).fit(mat,lbl)
+    from frovedis.mllib.svm import LinearSVC
+    svm = LinearSVC().fit(mat, lbl)

+When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
+Pre-constructed frovedis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.

+For example,

+    # loading a sample matrix and labels data
+    from sklearn.datasets import load_breast_cancer
+    mat, lbl = load_breast_cancer(return_X_y = True)

+    # Since "mat" is numpy dense data, we have created FrovedisColmajorMatrix.
+    and for scipy sparse data, FrovedisCRSMatrix should be used. from frovedis.matrix.dense import FrovedisColmajorMatrix
+    from frovedis.matrix.dvector import FrovedisDvector
+    cmat = FrovedisColmajorMatrix(mat)

+    # Linear SVC with pre-constructed frovedis-like inputs
+    from frovedis.mllib.svm import LinearSVC
+    svm = LinearSVC().fit(cmat,dlbl)

 __Return Value__
 It simply returns "self" reference.
-Note that the call will return quickly, right after submitting the fit request at frovedis server side with a unique model ID for the fit request.
-It may be possible that the training is not completed at the frovedis server side even though the client scikit-learn side fit() returns.

 #### predict(X)
 __Parameters__
-_X_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+_**X**_: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
+It has shape(n_samples, n_features).

 __Purpose__
 It accepts the test feature matrix (X) in order to make prediction on the trained model at frovedis server.

+For example,

+    svm.predict(mat)

+Output:

+    [0 0 0 ...
+0 0 1]

+If the above pre-constructed training data (cmat) is to be used during prediction, the same can be used as follows:

+    # predicting on LinearSVC using pre-constructed input
+    svm.predict(cmat.to_frovedis_rowmatrix())

+Output

+    [0 0 0 ...
+0 0 1]

 __Return Value__
-It returns a numpy array of double (float64) type containing the predicted outputs.
+It returns a numpy array of double(float64) type containing the predicted outputs.
+It has shape(n_samples,).

-#### predict_proba(X)
+#### load(fname, dtype = None)
 __Parameters__
-_X_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+**fname**: A string object containing the name of the file having model information to be loaded.
+**dtype**: A data-type is inferred from the input data.
+Currently, expected input data-type is either float or double(float64).
+(Default: None)

 __Purpose__
-It accepts the test feature matrix (X) in order to make prediction on the trained model at frovedis server.
-But unlike predict(), it returns the probability values against each input sample to be positive.
+It loads the model from the specified file(having little-endian binary data).

+For example,

+    # loading the svc model
+    svm.load("./out/SVMModel")

 __Return Value__
-It returns a numpy array of double (float64) type containing the prediction probability values.
+It simply returns "self" instance.

-#### save(filename)
+#### save(fname)
 __Parameters__
-_filename_: A string object containing the name of the file on which the target model is to be saved.
+**fname**: A string object containing the name of the file on which the target model is to be saved.

 __Purpose__
 On success, it writes the model information (weight values etc.) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

+For example,

+    # saving the model
+    svm.save("./out/SVMModel")

 __Return Value__
 It returns nothing.

-#### load(filename)
+#### score(X,  y,  sample_weight = None)
 __Parameters__
-_filename_: A string object containing the name of the file having model information to be loaded.
+**X**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
+It has shape(n_samples, n_features).
+**y**: Any python array-like object or an instance of FrovedisDvector.
+**sample_weight**: Python array-like containing the intended weights for each input samples and it should be the shape of (nsamples, ).
+When it is None (not specified), an uniform weight vector is assigned on each input sample.

 __Purpose__
-It loads the model from the specified file (having little-endian binary data).
+Calculate mean accuracy on the given test data and labels i.e. mean accuracy of self.predict(X) wrt. y.

+For example,

+     # calculate mean accuracy score on given test data and labels
+     svm.score(mat, lbl)

+Output

+    0.63

 __Return Value__
-It simply returns "self" instance.
+It returns an accuracy score of float type.

 #### debug_print()

 __Purpose__
-It shows the target model information (weight values etc.) on the server side user terminal.
+It shows the target model information(weight values etc.) on the server side user terminal.
 It is mainly used for debugging purpose.

+For example,

+    svm.debug_print()

+Output:

+    -------- Weight Vector:: --------
+     83.7418 122.163 486.84 211.922 1.32991 0.287324 -0.867741 -0.0505454
+     2.04889 1.16388 0.750738 8.61861 -2.13628 -234.118 0.582984 0.445561
+     0.353854 0.519177 0.667717 0.547778 89.3196 157.824 499.367
+     -293.736 1.56023 -0.636429 -2.30027 -0.061839 2.66517 1.15244
+     Intercept:: 19.3242
+     Threshold:: 0

 __Return Value__
 It returns nothing.